dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/datetimepicker-control-overview-windows-forms.md

 ---
 title: "DateTimePicker Control Overview"
-description: Learn about an overview of the DateTimePicker control in Windows Forms, which allows the user to select a single item from a list of dates or times. ms.date: "03/30/2017"
+description: This article provides an overview of the DateTimePicker control in Windows Forms, which allows the user to select a single item from a list of dates or times. ms.date: "03/30/2017"
 f1_keywords:
   - "DateTimePicker"